When Did Reporters Become Wimps?

 William Randolph Hearst

 Randolph Hearst as it relates to the current situation.
-Writing in the book, The Progressive Historian, Richard Hofstadter said: “There is not a cesspool of vice and crime which Hearst has not raked and exploited for money making purposes.
-No person with intellectual honesty or moral integrity will touch him with a ten-foot-pole for any purpose or to gain any end…only cowards can be intimidated by Hearst.”
+In the book The Progressive Historian, Richard Hofstadter says: “There is not a cesspool of vice and crime which Hearst has not raked and exploited for money-making purposes.
+No person with intellectual honesty or moral integrity will touch him with a ten-foot pole for any purpose or to gain any end…only cowards can be intimidated by Hearst.”

 If we substitute Hearst for Trump, maybe this whole discussion makes more sense today for reporters who are too intimidated to pursue the truth.